MillenniumMachines/millenniummachines.github.io/docs/casa/manual/chapters/40_electronics.md

 ---

-Make sure to add wether stripping to the panel.
+Make sure to add weather stripping to the panel.

 !!! info annotate "Components Required"
     ```